ntuscds/scds-academics-website/docs/career/cs-fields/machine-learning-researcher.md

 ## Why is AI important?

-We’re in the brink of one of the biggest technological revolution in history.
+We're in the brink of one of the biggest technological revolution in history.
 It is the only time when intelligence itself is becoming a commodity.
 Businesses are automating workflows, making smarter decisions, and cutting costs using AI.
 At the same time, new startups are emerging *as AI companies*, offering tools powered entirely by machine learning.

 In short — AI is becoming the brain of the digital economy.
 Ignore it, and you fall behind.